MontrealCorpusTools/PolyglotDB/docs/source/tutorial_query.rst

         q = q.order_by(c.syllable.label)
         q.to_csv(export_path)

 The CSV file generated will then be ready to open in other programs or in R for data analysis.
-You can see a `full version of the script`_, as well as `expected output`_ when run on the 'LibriSpeech-subset' corpora.
+You can see a `full version of the script`_, as well as `expected output`_ when run on the 'LibriSpeech-subset' corpus.

 Next steps
 ==========